 How can I pay for study abroad?

 LCC Japan Scholarships.
 Students selected for the LCC Japan Immersion receive a $2000 scholarship from the LCC Foundation to help defray the cost of the program.
 Those selected for the LCC Japan Education Internship receive a $2000 LCC institutional scholarship to help defray the total program cost.

 Gilman Scholarship.
 The Gilman Scholarship is offered by the federal government to help students who are underrepresented in study abroad participation to take part.
 If you receive a federal Pell grant, you are eligible to apply for the Gilman.
-Click here or contact Marc Thomas at email@example.com for more details.
-The application deadline for Spring and Summer study abroad programs is in early October; the deadline for summer and fall programs is in March.
+Click here or contact Marc Thomas at firstname.lastname@example.org for more details.
+The application deadline for spring study abroad programs is in early October; the deadline for summer and fall programs is in March.

 Federal Grants and Loans